 Eliminating enriched grain products will result in nutrient shortfalls.
-Refined grain foods that have been enriched and/or fortified help to alleviate shortfalls including B-vitamins, folic acid, thiamin, niacin, riboflavin, and iron.
-A good example is that enriched grains are the largest contributor of folic acid in the American diet.
+Refined grain foods that have been enriched and/or fortified help to alleviate shortfalls, including B vitamins, folic acid, thiamin, niacin, riboflavin, and iron.
+An example is that enriched grains are the largest contributor to folic acid in the American diet.
 Folic acid is key in preventing neural tube birth defects.

 What are the different types of grains?

 Also called cereals, grains and whole grains are the seeds of grasses cultivated for food.
 They come in many shapes and sizes, from large kernels of popcorn to small quinoa seeds.

 - Whole grains.
 These unrefined grains haven’t had their bran and germ removed by milling; therefore, all of the nutrients remain intact.
 Whole grains are better sources of fiber and other important nutrients, such as selenium, potassium, and magnesium.
 Whole grains are either single foods, such as brown rice and popcorn, or ingredients in products, such as buckwheat in pancakes or whole wheat in bread.